 Another one of Culpepper CPA’s clients was a school system.
 Several high-level administrators suspected that a principal was misusing school funds.

-The principal used school funds to pay $25,000 to $30,000 worth of tuition for his Master’s degree.
-He helped his wife, who was a teacher at the school, keep a retired teacher, who was their personal friend, on payroll.
-And he created additional pay or salaries for people working at before- and after-school programs, even when those individuals didn’t work all the days for which they were paid.
+The principal used school funds to pay $25,000 to $30,000 of his Master’s degree tuition.
+He helped his wife, who was a teacher at the school, keep a retired teacher, who was their close friend, on payroll.
+He also created additional pay or salaries for people working at before- and after-school programs, even when those individuals didn’t work all the days for which they were paid.

 Some of them even logged Paid Time Off (PTO) on the same days for which they received after-school pay!